cszach/free-tshirts/README.md

 Fun badges are on their way!

-## People who have contributed
+## Aweseom People who have contributed

 Thanks to all who have contributed!
+You are awesome!
+Not awesome yet?
 Get your name listed!
 It only take the same amount of time required to sign up for StackOverflow.

 - Me